apubcc/solidity-quickstart/README.md

+# Devmatch Hackathon Quickstart Repository

+Welcome to the official smart contract quickstart repository for the [Devmatch Hackathon](https://devmatch.apubcc.org)!
+This guide is designed to help you rapidly set up your smart contract development environment using Foundry, so you can focus on building, testing, and deploying your smart contracts during the hackathon.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation